SOB Traverso: History

 As planned, the first Traversos began operation in December 2019 on the Voralpen-Express.
 The trains were painted in a copper livery that according to SOB symbolized "the historical development of human society."
 The Treno Gottardo trains, operating from Basel SBB and Zürich HB to Locarno, commenced in December 2020.
 SOB began running Traversos on the Aare Linth in December 2021.

 Design

 Each formation is composed of eight cars, with a normal seating capacity of 359.
 Altogether the formation is 150200 mm long.
 Cars are 2820 mm wide and stand 4120 mm tall.
 The cars are designed for low floor boarding; doors are 600 mm from the ground.

 Traversos have both first- and second-class seating, 68 of the former and 291 of the latter.
 There are also 21 seats that can fold out for additional capacity.
 Vending machines provide on-board catering.

+Rolling stock

+The Traverso fleet was delivered in four series: